Frequently Asked Questions

 15. What should I be taking if I’m interested in medical school?

 While requirements vary, the most common course requirements for admission to medical school are: four terms of chemistry (two of general chemistry and two of organic chemistry) with lab; two terms of biology with lab (satisfied by taking EEB 211 and MOL 214/215); two terms of physics with lab; one term of biochemistry; two terms of math; and two terms of writing/literature.
 One semester of statistics is recommended and may count as one of your two terms of math.
 The Advanced Placement policies differ among the required sciences, so you should consult the health professions advisers or your residential college dean or director of studies, if you have entered college with AP in biology, chemistry, and/or physics.
 Also recommended are introductory-level sociology and psychology if one’s overall schedule allows.
-There is no best way to complete these courses.
 The Health Professions Advising Office (HPA) suggests some plans for completing the courses, which may be found under “Pre-health Basics” on the Health Professions Advising website.
-Careful consideration of decisions such as choosing a concentration, engaging in meaningful co-curricular endeavors, and developing intangible personal qualities that will be important in pursuing a medical career is encouraged.
+Careful consideration of decisions such as choosing a concentration, engaging in meaningful co-curricular endeavors, and developing personal competencies that will be important in pursuing a medical career is encouraged.
 More information can be found on the Health Professions Advising website.

 16. What should I be taking if I want to go to law school?